Background pattern

 Your doctor will prescribe another type of contraceptive before starting treatment with these medications.

 Ceciliana can be taken approximately 2 weeks after completing this treatment.
-See section “Do not take Ceciliana”.
+See section "Do not take Ceciliana"

-Laboratory Tests
+Laboratory tests

-Pregnancy, Lactation, and Fertility
+Pregnancy, breastfeeding, and fertility

-If you are pregnant or breastfeeding, or if you think you may be pregnant, consult your doctor or pharmacist before taking this medication.
+If you are pregnant or breastfeeding, think you might be pregnant, or plan to become pregnant, consult your doctor or pharmacist before taking this medication.

 Pregnancy

 Do not use Ceciliana during pregnancy.
-Before starting to take Ceciliana, ensure that you are not pregnant.
+Before starting to take Ceciliana, ensure you are not pregnant.
 If you become pregnant while taking this medication, stop taking Ceciliana and consult your doctor immediately.

 Do not use Ceciliana while breastfeeding, as it may reduce milk production, and small amounts of the active ingredient may pass into breast milk.
 You should use a non-hormonal contraceptive method while breastfeeding.

-Driving and Operating Machines
+Driving and using machines

 Ceciliana contains lactose

 This medication contains lactose.
-If your doctor has told you that you have a lactose intolerance, consult with them before taking this medication.
+If your doctor has told you that you have an intolerance to certain sugars, consult with them before taking this medication.

-Follow exactly the administration instructions of this medication as indicated by your doctor or pharmacist.
+Follow exactly the administration instructions of this medication indicated by your doctor or pharmacist.
 In case of doubt, consult your doctor or pharmacist again.

-When to start taking Ceciliana
+When to Start Taking Ceciliana

-After having a baby
+After Having a Baby

 If you are breastfeeding and want to start taking Ceciliana, talk to your doctor.

-After an abortion or spontaneous abortion
+After an Abortion or Miscarriage

 Talk to your doctor about the possibility of taking Ceciliana.